Chief Executive of Hong Kong: Election Committee

-Chief executive elections
+Chief Executive elections

-Chief executive candidates must receive nominations by at least 188 members of the Election Committee, with nomination by at least 15 members of each sector of the Election Committee.
+Chief Executive candidates must receive nominations by at least 188 members of the Election Committee, with nomination by at least 15 members of each sector of the Election Committee.
 Candidacy is confirmed upon review and confirmation of eligibility by the Candidate Qualification Review Committee, according to opinions issued by the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region on the basis of a review by the National Security Department of the Hong Kong Police Force on whether a candidate meets the legal requirements and conditions of upholding the Basic Law and swearing allegiance to the HKSAR of the People's Republic of China.

-The chief executive-designate is then returned by the Election Committee with an absolute majority in a two-round system:
+The Chief Executive-designate is then returned by the Election Committee with an absolute majority in a two-round system:

 The chief executive-designate must publicly disaffiliate with a political party within seven days of the election and must not become a member of a party during their term of office.
 The chief executive-designate is then appointed by the Central People's Government of the People's Republic of China before taking office.

 Electoral reform

 In the first selection of the chief executive, the committee consisted of only 400 members.
 It was expanded to 800 for the second term.
 As a result of enabling legislation stemming from a public consultation in 2010, and its approval by the National People's Congress Standing Committee in Beijing, the number of representatives was increased from 800 to 1200.
-Following the electoral reform initiated by the Chinese government in 2021 to tighten its grip on Hong Kong, the number of representatives was increased to 1500 but most are appointed or ex-officio seats.
+Following the electoral reform initiated by the Chinese government in 2021 to increase mainland-Chinese controls on Hong Kong, the number of representatives was increased to 1500 but most are appointed or ex-officio seats.

 Term

 According to article 46 the term of office of the chief executive is five years with a maximum of two consecutive terms.
-If a vacancy occurs mid-term, the new chief executive's first term is for the remainder of the previous chief executive's term only.
+If a vacancy occurs mid-term, the new Chief Executive's first term is for the remainder of the previous Chief Executive's term only.
 The method of selecting the chief executive is provided under Article 45 and Annex I of the Basic Law, and the Chief Executive Election Ordinance.